 Registered training providers

 Your course must be delivered by a registered training organisation.
-To find real estate courses delivered by registered training organisations, visit the Australian Government's My Skills website.
+To find real estate courses delivered by registered training organisations, visit My Skills.

 Before you can start work as an agent's representative, your employer must: